vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/NguyenManhCuong/README.md

 ```
 **The Dockerfile provided includes a few optimization techniques:**

 - <p align = "justify">This Dockerfile sets up a <strong>multi-stage</strong> build process.
 The first stage sets up the database tier, while the second stage sets up the web application tier.
 Using multi-stage builds like this can help keep the resulting Docker image small and efficient.
-The first stage is only used to <em>initialize</em> the database and is not included in the final image, so the final image only includes the necessary components to run the web application.</p>
+The first stage is only used to <em>initialize</em> the database and is not included in the final image, so the final image only includes the necessary components to run the web application. </p>
 - <p align = "justify"><strong>Lightweight base image</strong>: The Dockerfile uses the <code>python:3.9-alpine3.17</code> base image, which is a lightweight version of the Python 3.9 image.
-This helps reduce the size of the resulting Docker image.</p>
+This helps reduce the size of the resulting Docker image.
+In Docker Hub images <strong>python:3.9-alpine</strong> and <strong>python:3.9-alpine3.17</strong> have the same size, but the latter specifies the exact version of Alpine Linux used (version 3.17).
+This helps ensure stability and compatibility, reducing the risk of unexpected behavior.
+Using a specific version also aids reproducibility by ensuring consistent behavior across different environments.</p>
 - <p align = "justify"><strong>Use caching</strong>: Firsly copy the <code>requirement.txt</code> file into the container, This is because this file is unlikely to change frequently, so Docker can use the cached version from a previous build if it hasn't changed.
 The <code>COPY init.py init.py</code> and <code>COPY . .</code> commands will copy neccessary and frequently changed code into the container.
 It can save time and improve build times.</p>
 - <p align = "justify"><strong>Use the local cache when installing the specified packages</strong>: When installing dependencies using pip, the <code>--no-cache-dir</code> flag is used.
 This flag tells pip not to use the local cache when installing packages, which can help reduce the size of the Docker image.</p>
 - <p align = "justify"><strong>Remove unnecessary files</strong>: After installing dependencies using <code>pip</code>, the <code>rm</code> command is used to remove the <code>requirement.txt</code> file.
 This helps reduce the size of the Docker image by removing unnecessary files.